Written by: A O’Neill, Licensed Pest Management Professional

 Head over to the best bed bug proof mattress encasements page and find out why I use and recommend the Saferest covers.

-Alternatively, take a look at the range encasements on Amazon for sale, but always read the reviews first before buying one.
+Alternatively, take a look at the range of encasements on Amazon, but always read the reviews first before buying one.

 What Bug Can Bite Through Clothing?

 Mosquitoes will easily bite you through your clothes.
 With six elongated mouthparts, their proboscis can penetrate fabrics and suck your blood with ease through a T-shirt for instance.

 Although they no doubt prefer your skin to be exposed, they will happily bite through your clothing if it allows them access.